 The books take children on a trip around the city – hence the name of the book City Trails.
 Each kids travel guide lists out a range of attractions and places of interest within the city and what children can expect to see and do there.

 These are great books to give children prior to a holiday and encourages them to really get in involved with the trip planning process.

-Each of the Let’s Explore books are 48 pages and include a range of puzzles, colouring in, have over 250 stickers as well as some interesting facts.
+Each of the Let’s Explore books is 48 pages and include a range of puzzles, colouring in, have over 250 stickers as well as some interesting facts.